-“‘…Society must radically decarbonize to spare the future from the worst consequences of climate change.
-The next few years are probably the most important in our history,’ Debra Roberts, an environmental scientist and a lead author of the UN’s latest climate report, said in a statement.”
+“…Society must radically decarbonize to spare the future from the worst consequences of climate change.
+The next few years are probably the most important in our history.”
+Debra Roberts

 First, most legal proceedings for annulment, separation, divorce, and the dissolution of domestic partnerships require couples to file and exchange dozens of documents.
 This means millions of people print and copy reams of paper every day.